 Does your soulmate play the victim all the time?
-We all have played the victim at one point or another, but does your soulmate have a victim mentality?
+We all play the victim at one point or another.
+But does your soulmate have a victim mentality?
 Do you always have to apologize because you are blamed for everything?
 Are you tired of defending yourself because you can’t seem to do what’s right?
 If your soulmate is playing the victim too often, you may need to point it out to them.
 You may also need to change the way you react and respond when they go into victim mode.

-For instance, your soulmate is continually making excuses for their poor choices or mistakes.
-People that play the victim do not like to accept personal responsibility for anything.
-It is always the fault of someone else, something else, or something beyond their control.
-They simply do not want to say “I screwed up”.
+For instance, your soulmate continually makes excuses for their poor choices or mistakes.
+People who play the victim don’t like to accept personal responsibility for anything.
+It’s always the fault of someone else, something else or something beyond their control.
+They simply don’t want to say “I screwed up”.
 When your soulmate does this, stop accepting their excuses.

 Let’s say your soulmate is late for a date.
-If their excuse is that there was an accident on the freeway that caused them to be late, don’t just shrug it off.
+If their excuse is that there was an accident on the freeway, don’t just shrug it off.
 Instead, say “Well, we have all been caught in traffic sometimes.”
-You are at least letting them know this isn’t about THEM.
-Casually mention that the lesson learned here is to allow extra time in case of traffic next time.
+You’re at least letting them know this isn’t about THEM.
+Casually mention that the lesson learned here is to allow extra time.
 If they don’t like it, who cares.
-You are simply stating fact.
+You’re simply stating fact.

 Remember, even soulmates can try to put the blame on you, but that doesn’t mean you have to accept it.
 Don’t let them always play the victim at your expense.